 In Muharram time huge people come here to celebrate the Islamic new year.
 During this time some people come from a long way and they need a place where they can stay.

 This area is under CCTV.
 If anything occurs wrong, the organizer will take action.
 Tourists are not allowed to see the inside of the room.
 But we can say, this place is good for the people who are interested to stay here during Muharram.

 As you can see the lighting system here is very old.
 You can cover the whole Imambara Courtyard.
 You can spend your time, nobody will disturb you.

 Madrasa in Hooghly Imambara

-Local boy can read here.
-Madrasa is open for local and outside of the Hooghly district.
-This is really a good feeling for those students whos are reading here on behalf of Haji Muhammad Mohsin.
+A local boy can read it here.
+Madrasa is open to locals and outside of the Hooghly district.
+This is really a good feeling for those students who are reading here on behalf of Haji Muhammad Mohsin.

 Tomb of Haji Mohammad Mohsin